Ballistic heat

 ballistic

-The figure above summarizing our results showing ballistic heat conduction. (a) Thermal resistance measured on straight Si nanowires shows that the values deviate from linear dependence typical for diffusive transport, which indicates presence of ballistic thermal transport. (b) Thermal conductivity measured on straight nanowires is higher than that measured on serpentine nanowires, but this difference disappears above 200 K, which shows the range in which ballistic heat conduction occurs. (c) Heat focusing effect based on the ballistic thermal transport.
-Experimental results agree with Monte Carlo simulations
+The figure above summarizes our results showing ballistic heat conduction. (a) Thermal resistance measured on straight Si nanowires shows that the values deviate from linear dependence typical for diffusive transport, which indicates the presence of ballistic thermal transport. (b) Thermal conductivity measured on straight nanowires is higher than that measured on serpentine nanowires, but this difference disappears above 200 K, which shows the range in which ballistic heat conduction occurs. (c) The heat focusing effect based on the ballistic thermal transport.
+Experimental results agree with Monte Carlo simulations.

 Related